Monday, April 10, 2023

 A Note on Animals

-Occasional photos of animals (like this Eastern Bluebird) are reminders that animals, fungi, rare bacteria, and all manner of other biota worth conserving thrive in this recovering habitat.
+Occasional photos like this Eastern Bluebird are reminders that animals, fungi, rare bacteria, and all manner of other biota worth conserving are crucial, whether visible or not, to this recovering habitat.

 May 17 - in the prairie